Supersonic Man

 postcard for Big Rock Candy Mountain, Utah

 So I had to look up whether the song had been named after the mountain or the mountain had been named after the song.
-It was the latter: when the song became popular the residents near the mountain put up signs claiming the name for this volcanic hill, and also a sign proclaiming Lemonade Springs.
-And in learning this fact, I also learned something about the history of the song itself, which is a lot stranger than you’d think.
+It was apparently the latter: when the song became popular the residents near the mountain put up signs claiming the name for this volcanic hill, and also a sign proclaiming Lemonade Springs.
+But on the other hand, some say that railroad men had been using the name a lot earlier.
+And in learning what the mountain was called, I also learned something about the history of the song itself, which is a lot stranger than you’d think.

 (more…)